npm/osenv/README.md

 Return the executable name of the editor program.
 This uses the EDITOR and VISUAL environment variables, and falls back to `vi` on Unix, or `notepad.exe` on Windows.

+## osenv.shell()

+The SHELL on Unix, which Windows calls the ComSpec.
+Defaults to 'bash' or 'cmd'.